-When the UK leaves the European Union (EU) on 29 March 2019, it will become a ‘third country’, which means UK products will become imports into the EU.
+The UK is due to leave the European Union (EU) and would become a ‘third country’, which means UK products will become imports into the EU.

 If you have customers in the EU they will become importers and will need to be assured that the products you supply meet EU importation requirements.

 Most UK food regulations are the same as EU regulations and the UK Government plans to convert EU law into UK law when we exit the EU.
 However, you may need to make some changes so that you can continue to export your products to the EU.

 For pre-packed products sold in the UK, the label would need to include the name and a UK address of the responsible food business operator (FBO).
 The FBO is the business under whose name the food is marketed in the UK or, if that operator is not established in the UK, the importer of the product into the UK.

 An EU address alone would no longer be valid for the UK market.